devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-11-27/assignment.md

 ## threaded server

-Do the same thing as with the 1st assignment but instead of `select`, use a new thread for every accepted connection.
+Implement multi-threaded HTTP server.
+Use a new thread for every accepted connection.

+Use Apache `ab(1)` with options `-c` and `-n` to verify it works correctly.
+You might need to act as an web server to a certain level (e.g. return a simple HTML page).

 Alternatively, as a simpler task, take some existing TCP code from our repo and create a new thread for each accepted connection, and just write the data on the